open-telemetry/opamp-spec/README.md

 that the Agent does not end up in a broken state due to a failed attempt to install the downloaded package.
 The exact mechanisms for such rollback are outside the scope of the OpAMP specification.

+The protocol supports only a single downloadable file per package.
+If the Agent's packages conceptually are composed of multiple files then the Agent and Server can agree to store the files in any file format that allows storing multiple files in a single file, e.g. a zip or tar file.
+After downloading the single package file the Agent may extract the files contained in it.
+How exactly this is done is Agent specific and is beyond the scope of the protocol.

 <h3 id="security-considerations">Security Considerations</h3>